Baywatch (film): Future

 In May 2017, producer Beau Flynn revealed plans for a sequel were in development, with the project's story already written.
 Damian Shannon and Mark Swift were stated to be returning to their roles as co-screenwriters, while the plot would revolve around the titular team's adventures in traveling to a different environment overseas.
 Dwayne Johnson and Zac Efron entered early negotiations to reprise their roles, while the remaining cast were expected to also return in the potential sequel.
-As of September 2025, no sequel appears to be in development and the plans for the second film appear to be scrapped.